 There are cases where I see the most over-the-top structural breakdowns where every conceivable angle, curve, line and space was formed from any number of intersecting arcs and curves.

-I even doubt my own sense of self when I come across these amazingly 'over' detailed breakdowns.
-Pretty sure the adding of each line and circle took longer to apply than the actual design of the logo.
+I even doubt my own sense of self when I come across these amazingly ‘over’ detailed breakdowns; pretty sure the adding of each line and circle took longer to apply than the actual design of the logo.

 To Conclude – Logo Design Grid or Not?

-So next time you doubt your own ability to design a logo because you don't quite see the need for guides, grids and pretty circles or see a logo breakdown with too many guides, grids and pretty circles to count try not to have an aneurism.
+Next time you doubt your own ability to design a logo because you don’t quite see the need for guides, grids and pretty circles or see a logo breakdown with too many guides, grids and pretty circles to count try not to have an aneurism.

 There are examples out there where the designer has just had too much coffee and has felt it important to show us how a circle was formed from a million other circles.